Atz Kilcher

-Attila Kuno "Atz" Kilcher (born September 2, 1947) is the oldest son of Yule F. Kilcher and Ruth Weber.
+Attila Kuno "Atz" Kilcher (born September 2, 1947) is an American singer-songwriter and the oldest son of Yule F. Kilcher and Ruth Weber.
 He is one of the stars on the Discovery show Alaska: The Last Frontier, which focuses on the Kilcher homestead established 80 years ago outside of Homer, Alaska on Kachemak Bay.

 Early life

-Atz Kilcher was born September 2, 1947.
-He is the 4th of 8 siblings and oldest son.
-His siblings include his brother, Otto, who co-stars on the Discovery Channel TV show, and 6 sisters: Wurtilla Hepp, Fay Graham, Catkin Kilcher Burton, Stellavera Kilcher, Mossy Kilcher and Sunrise Sjoeberg.
+Atz Kilcher was born to Yule Kilcher, who had moved to Alaska from Switzerland, and his wife Ruth (née Weber).
+His father was a scholar who spoke twelve languages and helped write Alaska's state charter as a member of the State Senate.
+His mother been an aspiring opera singer and became one of the first female journalists in Alaska, writing a column about homesteading for an Anchorage daily.
+He is the fourth of eight siblings and oldest son.
+His siblings include his brother, Otto, who co-stars on the Discovery Channel TV show, and six sisters: Wurtilla Hepp, Fay Graham, Catkin Kilcher Burton, Stellavera Kilcher, Mossy Kilcher and Sunrise Sjoeberg.

-Because the local elementary school was beyond walking distance for the children, the Kilcher siblings were homeschooled by their mother, Ruth, until they reached their teens.
+Because the local elementary school was beyond walking distance for the children, the Kilcher siblings were homeschooled by Ruth until they reached their teens.
 In high school, Atz was an athlete, competing in skiing, basketball, wrestling, and cross country.
+Having been raised Mormon, Kilcher later attended Brigham Young University.

-He was drafted in 1967 for the Vietnam War where he spent just under two years in the Army.
-He returned home and married Nedra Carroll, and the couple had three children.
+Kilcher was drafted in 1967 for the Vietnam War, where he spent just under two years in the Army.
+He returned home and married Lenedra Carroll, and the couple had three children.
 His oldest, Shane, works on the homestead along with his youngest son, Atz Lee.
 His daughter, Jewel, is a Grammy-nominated folk singer.

-Atz Kilcher published his story-filled memoir in 2018, titled Son of a Midnight Land: A Memoir in Stories.
+Kilcher published his story-filled memoir in 2018, titled Son of a Midnight Land: A Memoir in Stories.
 He documents his life growing up on his family's homestead, his role in the Vietnam War, and his life as a social worker.
-He also describes the hardships he faced with the ever present angry moods of his father, Yule Kilcher.
+He also describes the hardships he faced with the ever present angry moods of his father.
 The memoirist reflects on what he learned from working with his father and how that shaped him into who he is today.